 Also you’ll want to be quick to get that “We’ve Been Booed” sign up on your door, or you might get booed TWICE… yup, that happened to me too.

 I think originally there was even some cute poem that told the story, but I’ve seen so many variations I have no idea which would be the original.
 In typical chain-letter fashion, I’ve even seen some “You’ve Been Booed” instructions threatening a curse will fall upon your home if you don’t comply by booing it forward.
 Of course since it’s just neighbors and friends secretly leaving treats for one another, I doubt there would be any real curses, but hey it might not be worth the risk?
 LOL!

 I’m all about keeping things simple, so I’ve created my own “You’ve Been Booed” neighborhood booing kit — I left out any curses, condensed the instructions, and hopefully made it really easy for you to pull off this fun Halloween tradition with your little ghouls.
-Fill out the form below, and I’ll email you my Halloween Boo Kit!
+Fill out the form at the end of this post to download my free Halloween Boo Kit!

 You might be wondering… if there are SO MANY “You’ve Been Booed” kits out there, why in the world did you create one, Bettijo?
 The first and simplest answer is that several of my friends have asked me for “You’ve Been Booed” signs.